keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

     * **python example:**
         [Example 1: inline code for a python-runtime runner](#example-1-inline-code-for-a-python-runtime-runner)

-  * **httpRef** - Specify one or two scripts to be executed at runtime from the remote webserver that is specified.
+  * **httpRef** - Specify a script to be executed at runtime from the remote webserver that is specified.

       This syntax allows you to call a general function that is used in multiple places,
+      possibly with different parameters
+      that are provided in the calling `KeptnTaskDefinition` resource.
-      possibly with different parameters.
+      Another `KeptnTaskDefinition` resource could call this same script but with different parameters.
-      For example, you could define a `test-script` that runs a test that can be used for different purposes, depending on the parameters that are passed to it.

-      To implement this:
-    * define the following scripts on a remote webserver that Keptn can access:

-      * `mytest` that gives the executable code for the test
-      * `login-parameters` that sets`DATA={user: test}`
-      * `myuser-parameters` that sets`DATA={user: myuser}`

-    * create a `KeptnTaskDefinition` named `login-test` that uses the `httpRef` syntax to call the `login-parameters` and `mytest` scripts to run the login test.
-    * create a `KeptnTaskDefinition` named `myuser-test` that uses the `httpRef` syntax to call the `myuser-parameters` and `mytest` resources to test the `myuser` login
-    * Annotate the `KeptnApp` resource to call the `login-test` and `myuser-test` resources.
-        Both of these resources will then run in parallel if they are both assigned to the same stage (pre- or post-deployment).

-      Only the first two scripts listed are executed;
+      Only one script can be executed.
-      any other scripts are silently ignored.
+      Any other scripts listed here are silently ignored.

     * **deno example:**
         [Example 2: httpRef script for a Deno script](#example-2-httpref-script-for-a-deno-script)
     * **python example:**
         [Example 2: httpRef for a python-runtime runner](#example-2-httpref-for-a-python-runtime-runner)

-  * **functionRef** -- Execute one or two `KeptnTaskDefinition` resources.
+  * **functionRef** -- Execute another `KeptnTaskDefinition` resources.
       Populate this field with the value(s) of the `metadata.name` field for each `KeptnDefinitionTask` to be called.

-      Like the `httpRef` syntax,this is commonly used to call a general function that is used in multiple places, possibly with different parameters.
+      Like the `httpRef` syntax,this is commonly used to call a general function that is used in multiple places, possibly with different parameters
-      In this case, you could:
-    * define the following `KeptnTaskDefinition` resources:
-      * `mytest` that calls the executable for the test.
-      * `login-parameters` that sets`DATA={user: test}`
-      * `myuser-parameters` that sets`DATA={user: myuser}`
-    * create a `KeptnTaskDefinition` named `login-test` that uses the `functionRef` syntax to call the `login-parameters` and `mytest` resources to run the login test.
-    * create a `KeptnTaskDefinition` named `myuser-test` that uses the `functionRef` syntax to call the `myuser-parameters` and `mytest` resources to test the `myuser` login
+      that are set in the calling `KeptnTaskDefinition` resource.

-    * Annotate the `KeptnApp` resource to call the `login-test` and `myuser-test` resources.
+      You must annotate the `KeptnApp` resource to run the calling `KeptnTaskDefiniton` resource.

-        Both of these resources will then run in parallel if they are both assigned to the same stage (pre- or post-deployment).
+      The `KeptnTaskDefinition` called with `functionref`
-    * The `mytest` resource is the `parent task` whose runner is used for the execution even if it is not the same runner defined in the `login-test` or `myuser-test` resource.
+      is the `parent task` whose runner is used for the execution even if it is not the same runner defined in the calling `KeptnTaskDefinition`.

-      Only the first two `KeptnTaskDefinition` resources listed are executed;
+      Only one `KeptnTaskDefinition` resources can be listed with the `functionRef` syntax
+      although that `KeptnTaskDefinition` can call multipe
+      executables (programs, functions, and scripts)..
+      Any calls to additional `KeptnTaskDefinition` resources
-      any other scripts are silently ignored.
+      are silently ignored.

     * **deno example:**
         [Example 3: functionRef for a Deno script](#example-3-functionref-for-a-deno-script)